dockerq/docker-spark/README.md

 #Init
-Note, this image is built just for mesos to run spark app in docker container.
+This image is built as Spark Driver to run on Mesos to scheduler spark app in Mesos Cluster